Arda1999/RatioAPI/README.md

 1. With Flask, the necessary codes in the backend were written in the database.py file and connected to the database.

- 2.The Docker container has been created and the necessary libraries have been added in the requriments.txt file.
+2. The Docker container has been created and the necessary libraries have been added in the requriments.txt file.

 3. The created container was dumped into the docker hub environment.